 Migrations, Journeys and Strangers

 In June, our residency in Yangon came to an end, and we relocated to Greece.
 We wanted to continue to develop our work with refugee and migrant communities.
 And we had our own writing projects to pursue.
-Hannah was finishing her first book-length story collection, and Will wanted to research his forthcoming book, Hello Stranger: Stories of Connection in a Divided World, which is coming out from Granta later in 2020.
+Hannah was finishing her first book-length story collection, and Will wanted to research his forthcoming book, Hello, Stranger: How to Welcome the World, which is coming out from Granta in July 2021.
 In particular, he was fascinated by stories about how, back in 2015 and 2016, ordinary Greek people opened their homes to migrants and refugees from Syria.
 We live today in a world where we are increasingly surrounded by strangers; and so the question of how we counter xenophobia, the fear of strangers, and cultivate its opposite, philoxenia, has taken on a renewed urgency.

 We continued to run workshops.
 We worked in Volvi refugee camp, on a project supported by Refugee Trauma Initiative.
 We worked with young migrants, many of them from Afghanistan, exploring the stories that matter most to them, the stories the media does not tell.
 But we also made connections regionally, in particular with friends and colleagues in Bulgaria, and with the wonderful Ideas Factory.
 Now we’re based in Sofia for the coming year, teaching classes, and further developing our work in storytelling for social change.